7210 Timely or Non-timely State Fair Hearing Request

 Within one business day of receipt of the request, PSU staff must create the following:

-• an email to CRU at the HHSC Access and Eligibility Services (AES) Fair Hearings mailbox that includes:
+• an email to the CRU at the HHSC Access and Eligibility Services (AES) Fair Hearings mailbox that includes:

-• applicant or member name;
+• applicant or member’s name;

 • Medicaid identification (ID) number or Social Security number (SSN);